Robust Frequent Directions with Application in Online Learning: The Online Newton Step by RFD

 \end{thm}

-Combining the above results, we can conclude the regret bound for the hyperparameter-free algorithm in Theorem \ref{thm:regret2}.
+Combining above results, we can conclude the regret bound for the hyperparameter-free algorithm in Theorem \ref{thm:regret2}.
 In practice, we often set $m$ to be much smaller than $d$ and $T$, which implies $T'$ is much smaller than $T$.
-Hence, the upper bound in Theorem \ref{thm:regret2} is similar to the one of Theorem \ref{thm:regret} with $\alpha$ close to 0. \cite{luo2016efficient} have proposed a hyperparameter-free online Newton algorithm without sketching and their regret contains a term of order $\fO(d^2)$, while the corresponding term in Theorem \ref{thm:regret2} is only $\fO(m^2)$.
-To the best of my our knowledge, RFD-SON with $\alpha_0=0$ is the first hyperparameter-free sketched online Newton algorithm. \begin{thm} Consider Algorithm \ref{alg:RFD-ONS} with $\alpha_0=0$, let $T'$ satisfy (\ref{cond:phase})$, \mu=\min_{t=1}^T\{\mu_t\}$, $\mu'=\max_{t=1}^{T'}\{\mu_t\}$, $\fK={\mathop{\bigcap}}_{t=1}^T\fK_t$, $\sigma^*$ has the same definition of Theorem \ref{thm:regret1} and $\alpha'_0=\det(\bH^{(T')})$.
-Then under Assumptions \ref{asm:bound} and \ref{asm:curv} for any $\w\in\fK$, we have
+Hence, the regret bound of Theorem \ref{thm:regret2} is similar to the one of Theorem \ref{thm:regret} when $\alpha_0$ is close to 0.
+We can use RFD-SON with $\alpha_0=0$ and $\eta_t=1/t$ to obtain a hyperparameter-free sketched online Newton algorithm. \cite{luo2016efficient} have proposed a hyperparameter-free online Newton algorithm without sketching and their regret contains a term with coefficient $d$. \begin{thm} Consider Algorithm \ref{alg:RFD-ONS} with $\alpha_0=0$, let $T'$ satisfy (\ref{cond:phase})$, \mu=\min_{t=1}^T\{\mu_t\}$, $\mu'=\max_{t=1}^{T'}\{\mu_t\}$, $\fK={\mathop{\bigcap}}_{t=1}^T\fK_t$, $\sigma^*$ has the same definition of Theorem \ref{thm:regret1} and $\alpha'_0=\det(\bH^{(T')})$.
+Then under Assumptions \ref{asm:bound} and \ref{asm:curv} for any $\w\in\fK$, we have that

 where

 \end{thm}